gpcnetwork/gpc_va-linkage/README.md

 2. **Upload data to designated bucket**: you will than follow either of the processes described below.
 Note that both processes use TLS/SSL secure protocols:

-- option a): Submit to their **site-specific upload buckets** via your site-specific submission url. **After logged in from the SSO portatl, instead of directly navigating that you will need to open a different brower tab and directly paste/
+- option a): Submit to their **site-specific upload buckets** via your site-specific submission url. **After logged in from the SSO portatl, instead of navigating to S3 bucket, you will need to open a different brower and directly paste the designated s3 bucket url to go directly to the desingated s3 bucket.

 | **GPC Site** | **S3 Bucket URL**                                                  |
 |--------------|--------------------------------------------------------------------|